-Construction Cameras play a major role in health safety adherence.
-Adding cameras to construction sites has several bonuses.
-Not only can they help regulate operations proceeding at the construction site, but they can also help in the better implementation of occupational safety.
+Construction cameras can play a major role in health safety adherence.
 Accidents on construction sites are almost inevitable and often end up resulting in lawsuits and hefty non-compliance fees as well.
-However, construction cameras can help regulate safety within job sites.
+However, construction cameras can help regulate safety within job sites and can also provide you with a full video recording of accidents, near misses or other incidents that may happen on a project site.

 Identifying Potential Hazards